 On March 9, 1845, German botanist and plant physiologist Wilhelm Pfeffer was born.
 Pfeffer’s work on osmotic pressure made him a pioneer in the study of plant physiology.
 With Julius von Sachs, he was a leader in systematizing the fundamentals of plant physiology.

-Wilhelm Pfeffer attended the University of Göttingen studying chemistry and pharmacy under the chemist Friedrich Wöhler who became best known for his synthesis of urea, under William Eduard Weber who became known together with Carl Friedrich Gauss as the inventor of the first electromagnetic telegraph, and Wilhelm Rudolph Fittig who for instance discovered the pinacol coupling reaction, mesitylene, diacetyl and biphenyl.
-Pfeffer later switched to the University of Marburg and the University of Berlin.
-At the latter, Wilhelm Pfeffer was able to study under the botanist Alexander Braun.
-Pfeffer further became assistant to the botanist Nathanael Pringsheim and served as an assistant to Julius von Sachs in Würzburg.
+Wilhelm Pfeffer was the son of a pharmacist.
+At first he attended the Kurfürstliche Gymnasium in Kassel, then became an apprentice pharmacist and passed the assistant examination at the age of 18.
+His father aroused his interest in botany and natural sciences at an early age.
+Pfeffer attended the University of Göttingen studying chemistry and pharmacy under the chemist Friedrich Wöhler who became best known for his synthesis of urea, under William Eduard Weber who became known together with Carl Friedrich Gauss as the inventor of the first electromagnetic telegraph, and Wilhelm Rudolph Fittig who for instance discovered the pinacol coupling reaction, mesitylene, diacetyl and biphenyl.
+He received his doctorate in 1865 with a thesis on “On some derivatives of glycerine and its transformation into allylene“.

 Pfeffer was first appointed professor of pharmacology and botany at the University of Bonn in 1873.
-He later became professor at the University of Basel and the University of Tübingen.
+In 1877 Pfeffer became full professor at the University of Basel and in 1878 at the University of Tübingen.
 At the latter, Wilhelm Pfeffer also served as director of the botanical garden.
-During the 1880s, Pfeffer was appointed professor at the University of Leipzig and director of its botanical garden.
+In 1887 he received a call to the University of Leipzig, where he became professor of botany and director of the Botanical Garden.
 During his time at Leipzig, Pfeffer published a work on the use of photography to study plant growth.
 He intended to extent the chronophotographic experiments of the French scientist, physiologist and chronophotographer Étienne-Jules Marey through producing a short film involving the stages of plant growth.

-Wilhelm Pfeffer was elected a member of the Royal Swedish Academy of Sciences in 1897.
+Wilhelm Pfefferinvestigated many other botanical phenomena, including the movement of the stamens of centaurea species, chemotactic movements of spermatozoa in mosses and ferns, the daily rhythms of leaf and flower movements, and the starch saccharification of maize seedlings.
+Together with Julius von Sachs, Wilhelm Pfeffer is regarded as the founder of modern plant physiology.
+He was elected a member of the Royal Swedish Academy of Sciences in 1897.
 His library of more than 11.000 works now belongs to the Okayama University in Japan.

 References and Further Reading: